hamidmokhtar/Bank-transaction-analysis/README.md

   b- then click 'Merge the files', the file will be 'MasterFile_new'. if all ok, rename it to 'MasterFile'.

 2- Then stop preprocessing.R; and run reporting.R.
 This report uses 'MasterFile.csv'.
 There are 5 major report types in this app.

-Enjoy!
+I hope it is interesting for someone.